Other Scheduling Considerations

 As an AU student, the one-month calendar is an important tool to help bring structure to your studies.
 You need to see the big picture in order to get your course completed on time.
-As soon as you get your course package, you should develop a semester schedule.
+As soon as you get access to your course, you should develop a semester schedule.

 Steps for developing a semester study schedule:

-- Go to the Study Schedule located in your student manual.
+- Go to the Study Schedule located in your course information.
 Many are based on a twenty week period which gives you some flexibility in case something interrupts your studies.
 It allows you to finish the course content a couple of weeks prior to writing your final exam.
 Students receiving student loans need to adjust the schedule to complete the course in four months.

-- Using the suggested study schedule in your student manual, fill in important dates/deadlines such as:
+- Using the suggested study schedule in your course information, fill in important dates/deadlines such as:

 - what needs to be completed at the end of each week.
 You then work backwards to fill-in what needs to be complete each day.

 - due dates for your projects, essays, and readings

 - for each stage of your projects, essays and papers; for example, you have a paper due on May 1, set a deadline of April 24 for completing the rough draft.

 - any online or phone quizzes, when you would like to write your midterm and final exams.

 - try to finish all coursework two weeks prior to writing your final exam.
 This creates some flex time in case you need to finish up any assignments, readings, etc., plus it gives you plenty of time to study for the exam.